Caffeine acts as a stimulant of the Central Nervous System (CNS), causing increased alertness.

 The CYP1A2 gene regulates the synthesis of the enzyme, and small variations in this gene are associated with the efficiency of caffeine metabolism.

-Some people are genetically predisposed to produce very little of CYP1A2 enzyme while others may generate a large amount.
+Some people are genetically predisposed to produce very little of CYP1A2 enzyme while others may generate a sufficient amount.

-Approximately 10% of the population is found to be rapid caffeine metabolizers, which rates them high on caffeine sensitivity.
+Approximately 10% of the population is found to be rapid caffeine metabolizers, showing a high tolerance to caffeine.

-This enzyme is essential for removing toxic chemicals from our body and processing hormones and other products of our metabolism.
+This enzyme is also essential for removing toxic chemicals from our body and processing hormones and other products of metabolism.

 Both increased and decreased enzyme activity have been linked to an increased risk of cancer.